nrv-framework/NRV/docs/devcorner.rst

 NRV testing
 -----------

 NRV is build with its own custom system for testing and validating new functionalities.
-This choice as made since the early developpement of first version, and is kept as so to ensure scientific reproducibility of results.
+This choice as made since the early development of first version, and is kept as so to ensure scientific reproducibility of results.

 In the sources of NRV, a *test* folder is dedicated to tests: